MicrochipTech/WFI32E03_keySTREAM_Provisioning/README.md

 At first, establish a connection to AWS via MQTT-Explorer.
 Now power-up the <i>PIC32 WFI32 2.0 Curiosity Board</i> and wait for a successful connection to AWS as well as a successful MQTT message publication.
 The application should print the following information to the connected terminal.<br><br>
 <img src="images/TerminalOut_KeyStream.png" style="width: 500; display: left; margin: auto;"><br><br>
-In case the device has been renewed or refurbished an intermediate step is printed additionally.<br><br>
+In case the device has been renewed or refurbished intermediate steps are printed additionally.<br><br>
 <img src="images/TerminalOut_KeyStream_Refurbed.png" style="width: 350; display: left; margin: auto;"><br><br>
 On successful device connection to AWS, MQTT-Explorer shows the received messages, but only previously subscribed to, related to the specific issuer. <br><br>
 <img src="images/MqttExplorer_DeviceDefaultState.png" style="width: 500; display: left; margin: auto;"><br>